| History of Ridgewood The territory now known as Ridgewood was

 between.
 Development was slow and most new homes were built for

+the descendents of the original settlers.
 For many years, the area was popularly known as Godwinville

 in honor of Abraham Godwin, a local Revolutionary War hero.
 In